 It doesn’t matter whether you use a PC or Mac; all that comes down to personal preference.

-The important thing is to use a laptop or computer with ample storage capacity (SSD storage), a triple-core processor, and 8GB of RAM at the very minimum.
+The important thing for podcasters is to use a laptop or computer with ample storage capacity (SSD storage), a triple-core processor, and 8GB of RAM at the very minimum.

 There is no need to invest in an entirely new computer or laptop if you are on a budget.
 Just use what you already have.